gibbok/typescript-book/README.md

 In TypeScript, predefined conditional types are built-in conditional types provided by the language.
 They are designed to perform common type transformations based on the characteristics of a given type.

-Exclude<UnionType, ExcludedType>: This type removes all the types from Type that are assignable to ExcludedType.
+`Exclude<UnionType, ExcludedType>: This type removes all the types from Type that are assignable to ExcludedType.

-Extract<Type, Union>: This type extracts all the types from Union that are assignable to Type.

-NonNullable<Type>: This type removes null and undefined from Type.
+`NonNullable<Type>`: This type removes null and undefined from Type.

-ReturnType<Type>: This type extracts the return type of a function Type.
+`ReturnType<Type>`: This type extracts the return type of a function Type.

-Parameters<Type>: This type extracts the parameter types of a function Type.
+`Parameters<Type>`: This type extracts the parameter types of a function Type.

-Required<Type>: This type makes all properties in Type required.
+`Required<Type>`: This type makes all properties in Type required.

-Partial<Type>: This type makes all properties in Type optional.
+`Partial<Type>`: This type makes all properties in Type optional.

-Readonly<Type>: This type makes all properties in Type readonly.
+`Readonly<Type>`: This type makes all properties in Type readonly.

 ## Template Union Types
 Template union types can be used to merge and manipulate text inside the type system for instance: